rust-lang/rust-bindgen/CONTRIBUTING.md

 If the release process fails after you run `cargo release`, you can manually delete the tag and release from Github.
 Also remember to delete the tag locally by running `git tag -d`.
-Once all the extra changes are in the `main` branch you can trigger a release by creating a new tag using `git tag` and push it using `git push --tag`.
+Once all the extra changes are in the `main` branch, you can trigger a release by creating a new tag using `git tag` and push it using `git push --tag`.